CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Solutions.md

 <center><img src='Team_6/02-solutions_1_2.png' width='600'></center>

-The quantum and classical sets of solutions are the same and, if one is looking for the least-overlapping-disks solution, the second is the winner!
+The quantum and classical sets of solutions are the same and, if one is looking for the least-overlapping-disks solution, the second one is the winner!

 ### Task 1: Simulated classical Annealing